swedenconnect/technical-framework/ELN-0615 - Signature Validation Assertion (SVA) Token.md

 ##### 2.2.3.6.
 The TimeVerification claims object

+The TimeVerification claims object provide information about the result of validating time evidence asserting that the target signature existed at a particular time in the past.

 Name | Data Type | Value | Presence
 --- | --- | --- | ---